 Administration Sections Available Screens Configuration Haivision Hub (SRT Gateway Only) - Provides the status and settings pane for pairing the SRT Gateway with Haivision Hub.
 Media Platform (Media Gateway Only) - Provides the status and settings pane for pairing the Media Gateway with a Haivision Media Platform server.
 Presets - Allows you to export the current configuration as a preset file and import a preset file and apply it to the device.
 Access Control Accounts - Identifies the current roles (administrator, operator, and observer) on the system and the members for each.
 Allows you to change the user passwords.
 System Settings Certificates - Allows you to install an TLS security certificate.
 Licensing - Allows you to add/update licenses and view their limits and status.
 Network - Provides access to the network configuration settings, as well as information on the interfaces.
-Security - Allows you to enable FIPS compliance, high-security environment, and an advisory banner.
+Security - Allows you to enable security hardening features for a high-security environment, configure SSL protocols, ciphers, and HSTS support, and add an advisory banner.
 Update - Identifies the currently installed bundle and allows you to update to a new version of software.
 Reporting Report - Offers access to a number of different logs providing system, application, and diagnostic messages.
 System Activity - Provides quick statistics on the system (bandwidth and CPU/memory usage), hardware information, and disk space statistics.
 Detailed Info - Provides detailed charts of the system statistics (bandwidth and CPU/memory usage).